-- Some over-the-counter products are covered for members if they have a written prescription from an in network provider. - Any drugs used for cosmetic purposes are not covered. - Experimental drugs, or any drug used in an experimental manner is not covered (except as required by law or regulation). - Replacement coverage of lost or stolen medications is evaluated on a case-by-case basis.
-If the drug is a controlled substance, verbal authorization from the provider is required. - Infertility treatment is not a covered benefit for Medicaid members. - Any drugs that do not meet industry-standard patient safety screens will not be dispensed at the pharmacy without further information from the prescriber.
+- Some over-the-counter products are covered for members if they have a written prescription from an in network provider. - Any drugs used for cosmetic purposes are not covered. - Experimental drugs, or any drug used in an experimental manner are not covered (except as required by law or regulation).

+- Replacement coverage of lost or stolen medications is evaluated on a case-by-case basis.
+If the drug is a controlled substance, verbal authorization from the provider is required. - Infertility treatment is not a covered benefit for Medicaid members. - Drugs used to treat erectile and sexual dysfunction are not a covered benefit - Any drugs that do not meet industry-standard patient safety screens will not be dispensed at the pharmacy without further information from the prescriber.